Training a Dog Impulse Control and Frustration Tolerance

 - Teaching gradually by rewarding split seconds of calm behaviors and then building on duration.
 If you ask too much at once, especially in the initial stages of learning, you'll likely cause frustration.

-Basically, I look forward teaching these two important points:
+Basically, I look forward teaching these three important points:

 - that calm behaviors unlock a world of of rewards